PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 09:41:07
+Last updated: 2024-04-06 09:41:40
-Random Quote: Sometimes it just feels better not to talk.
-At All.
-About Anything.
-To Anyone. - Walter White
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar